-After over a decade of family travel, I’ve developed a few strategies for coping with jet lag.
+After almost two decades of family travel, I’ve developed a few strategies for coping with jet lag.
 And with the help of fellow family travel experts, here are eight tips on how to deal with jet lag when you’re traveling with kids.

 Eight Tips On How to Deal With Jet Lag

 1. Consider the Direction of Travel & Don’t Sleep In